Skip to main content

 Next Topic: Container Storage and Persistent Volumes Cheat Sheet

 Container resource management is the practice of defining, allocating, and controlling compute resources (CPU, memory, storage) for containers running in orchestration platforms like Kubernetes and standalone runtimes like Docker.
 Proper resource management prevents noisy neighbor issues, ensures predictable performance through scheduling guarantees, and maximizes cluster utilization while avoiding out-of-memory kills or CPU throttling.
 At its core, resource management relies on two key primitives: requests (guaranteed allocations for scheduling decisions) and limits (hard caps enforced at runtime)—misaligning these causes either wasted resources or application instability.
 A critical mental model: Kubernetes schedules based on requests but enforces limits, meaning overcommit is common and understanding QoS classes (Guaranteed, Burstable, BestEffort) determines which pods survive resource pressure.
+As of Kubernetes 1.35, in-place pod resizing is stable, enabling CPU and memory changes on running pods without restarts, while Dynamic Resource Allocation (DRA) is GA in 1.34 for GPU and accelerator scheduling.
 For production workloads, always set requests equal to observed P50 usage and limits at P95 with headroom, monitor actual consumption continuously, and use autoscaling mechanisms (HPA, VPA, Cluster Autoscaler) to dynamically adapt to demand while maintaining cost efficiency.

 What This Cheat Sheet Covers